atul411/CommonlyUsedUIAnroid/README.md

 # CommonlyUsedUIAnroid

-### following ui component can be made using ShowSwipeButton Compose method
+### 1. Following ui component can be made using ShowSwipeButton Compose method

 ## Demo UI